gtopia/react-redux-dev/README.md

 ## Change log
+* v2.0.0 : Refactor project, only leave a simple demo.
 * v1.1.0 : Upgrade react, react-dom, immutable and prop-types to latest version for MIT license.
 Upgrade node-sass to v4.5.3 in order to compatible with Node 8.x.
 * v1.0.0 : Update webpack entry libs.
 * v0.5.0 : Upgrade react-router to v4.
 Upgrade react to v15.6.